 There are four stages to setup TV Shows in Kodi; Adding a TV Show source, Creating the main menu item for TV Shows, Configuring your your TV Show file names and then updating your TV show libraries.
 All files must follow the Kodi Tv show naming convention.
 For this guide I am using a custom skin but the process is the same.
 See the video tutorial at the very end of this post for a step-by-step demo.

 Setup TV Shows in Kodi – Add TV Shows to Kodi Library

 Stage 1: Adding a Source for TV Shows in Kodi

 Here you are simply telling Kodi which folder on your computer contains your TV Show library.
 To do this navigate to “Videos” on the main Kodi menu and press down.
 Select “Files” and the choose “Add Video Source”.
 You will be presented with the following screen:

 Click on the “Browse” button and navigate to the folder location where you want to keep all of your TV Shows.
-If you don’t have one get yourself a large internal hard drive or a portable USB hard drive for your TV show collections.
+If you don’t have one get yourself a or a for your TV show collections.
 This must be a separate folder from any other video content.
 When you select the folder it will bring you back out to the above “Add Video Source” screen.
 Where it says “Enter a name for this media source” enter “TV Shows” if it hasn’t populated already and click “OK”.